2021 Festival is On! October 15-17

-MSAHF President Susan Snowden said the Board has been spending countless hours trying to find any and every possible workaround to ensure some of the community’s favorite MSAHF events can still occur, including adapting some in major ways in hopes of keeping some semblance of normalcy alive.
+MSAHF President Susan Snowden said the Board has been spending countless hours trying to find any and every possible way to ensure some of the community’s favorite events can still occur and we can celebrate this 42nd year of the festival!

-“Now, more than ever, we need to remember there’s no place like home, and it’s time to come back this fall, visit with friends and family,” Snowden said.
-“And, although it won’t be the traditional full compliment of events that we offer, we promise you are going to have some of your favorite events and maybe even, as we announce more things later in the summer, some new and exciting events that you can enjoy.
-We are telling people to make this their homecoming, because that is what this should be — the ultimate homecoming of our community coming together again.
+“Although it won’t be the traditional full compliment of events that we offer, we promise you are going to have some of your favorite events and some new and exciting events that you can enjoy, as well.
 There’s no place like coming back home and celebrating the rich traditions that we have in the fall.
-And it’s our goal to provide a safe and fun venue for families and friends to be together.”
+It’s our goal to provide a safe and fun venue for families and friends to be together.”

 Meet the Court!